IKoshelev/ko-observable-validation/README.md

 ## How to use this
 Mainly we use it as follows:
-1. `html input element gets the value` value is a string; input may have a widget like dropdown list;
-2. `value converter extender pases string to desired data type` it adds validation messages if value is not parsable; does not handle actuall validation;
+1.`html input element gets the value.` Value is a string; input may have a widget like dropdown list; 2.`value converter extender pases string to desired data type.` It adds validation messages if value is not parsable; does not handle actuall validation;
-3. `value is written into vm observable` at this point, validation function evaluates it an produces validation messages if there are problems;
+3.`value is written into vm observable.` At this point, validation function evaluates it an produces validation messages if there are problems;

 View:
 ```html